Sutomo1703/Catering/README.md

 **Catering Website**

-a simple food ordering website that is made by using HTML, CSS, and Javascript.
+a simple food ordering website that is made by using HTML, CSS, PHP, and Javascript.